volmedo/rfc/counter-db-scaling.md

 Given the impact on customers and the operational implications, measures to solve the issue, or at least mitigate its effects, need to be implemented quickly.

+## Out of scope

+- Backfill any data that may have been lost during previous incidents.
+- Make any changes to the database infrastructure itself.

 ## Potential solutions

 While the problem is of deep technical nature, it is usually worth approaching this kind of issues from a product angle.
 On many occasions the best solution is not a purely technical one.